Bort-Millipede/WLT3Serial/README.md

 ### Disadvantages:
 * Depends on a .jar file (wlthint3client.jar) that cannot be distributed by me (due to Oracle Licensing terms) and can only be downloaded with an Oracle username/password.
 Because of this, I can only distribute a "thin" release jar that still requires the user to obtain the required wlthint3client.jar file from Oracle.
-* For T3S connections, SSLv2 and SSLv3 communication is not supported. __(NOTE: SSLv2 and SSLv3 support in progress, to be incorporated in next release)__
-* SSL/TLS certificate validation is enabled by default in Java, so T3S connections require the use of [InstallCert](https://github.com/escline/InstallCert) in order to connect and run properly. __(NOTE: Fix in progress, to be incorporated in next release)__
+* Java versions lower than 8 are not officially supported, so ysoserial payloads dependent upon lower versions (such as Jdk7u21) are incompatible.

 # Building
 Requires Java 8 or above.
 Has not been tested with any other Java versions.

-WLT3Serial is built via the Gradle build automation system (https://gradle.org/)
+WLT3Serial is built via the [Gradle](https://gradle.org/) build automation system.

 Third-Party Dependencies:

-* ysoserial - For generating object deserialization payloads (https://github.com/frohoff/ysoserial, will be downloaded automatically by Gradle if not provided in advance by user.)
+* [ysoserial](https://github.com/frohoff/ysoserial) - For generating object deserialization payloads (will be downloaded automatically by Gradle if not provided in advance by user.)
 * wlthint3client - For handling T3/T3S connections natively, must be supplied by the user (due to Oracle Licensing terms); Can be downloaded (requires Oracle username/password) as part of [wls1036_dev.zip](http://download.oracle.com/otn/nt/middleware/11g/wls/1036/wls1036_dev.zip) (located in /wlserver/server/lib/wlthint3client.jar).

 Procedure: